zakihashin/Python-CLI/README.md

 # matchfind
 finds a match in your files by inputting a keyword
 # random
-gives you a random number between 1 and 100
+gives you a random number between 1 and any number